-As at 31st December 2021 the Guild has assessed all trade debtors and has taken up a minor provision for doubtful debts.
+As at 31st December 2022 the Guild has assessed all trade debtors and no provision for doubtful debts needs to be recognised.

 (k) Impairment of Non-Financial Assets

 At the end of each reporting date, the Guild reviews the carrying values of its non-financial assets to determine whether there is any indication that those assets have been impaired.
 If such an indication exists, the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the asset's carrying value.
 Any excess of the asset's carrying value over its recoverable amount is expensed to the statement of profit or loss and other comprehensive income.